The 4 Steps to Become a Professional Screenwriter

-Learning how to become a screenwriter isn’t an easy task.
+Learning how to become a professional isn’t an easy task.
 Part of the problem is that no two people have the same breaking in story.
-Still, there are a few decent steps that apply to most screenwriters I know.
+Still, there are a few decent steps that apply to most writers I know.

-How These Steps Teach You How to Become a Professional Screenwriter
+How These Steps Teach You How to Become a Screenwriter

 No. But what these steps can help you do is get a sense of the industry, and figure out what part of it you want to be in and why.